Asibul-40/SOLID-principle-overview/README.md

 > *[image source](http://www.aspbucket.com/2018/11/dependency-inversion-principle.html)*

 Lets describe this confusion with a proper example:
 Suppose we want to setup a database connection for our system and the system is heavily dependent on only one type of connection setup.
-Let's say, we want to setup a *MySQL* database connection for our system.
-What if we need to change all the connection setup regarding to this database connection !
+Let's say, we have a setup for *MySQL* database connection for our system.
+What if we need to change all the connection setup regarding to this database connection! <br/>
 As a solution for this type of scenery, we can use an abstract layer or interface where we can define all types of database connections and can use it based on our needs.
 Thus adding an abstract layer can save our system from disaster.